-Hello everyone, the 1st to the 7th of June is National Volunteers Week and it’s a week in the year that I always really enjoy because it’s time for us to celebrate the work that you as our fabulous hospice volunteer team and do for us every single day.
+Hello everyone, the 1st – 7th June is National Volunteers Week and it’s a week in the year that I always really enjoy because it’s time for us to celebrate the work that you as our fabulous hospice volunteer team do for us every single day.

 There are about 570 volunteers currently working at the hospice in 38 different roles and quite simply without you we wouldn’t have this hospice and I have to say that at the moment not having you around is the strangest feeling of all.